 Let me explain: When we moved to France, I was surprised to see speculoos cookies everywhere in supermarkets throughout the year, even in the shape of pre-made crumbles specifically destined for baking and desserts (French mums are so practical!).
 Speculoos cheese cakes, speculoos tiramisu, speculoos spread – the possibilities are endless, and, I might add, truly delectable.
-But deliciousness aside, to some extent I felt a bit reluctant against speculoos in summer, and it has to do with the German breed that I am, incapable at times to take things the easy way.

 A variation of the good ol´ apple-cinnamon (and apple-caramel) liaison, this tart is the edible proof that old loves never die… and while some fruit may not have a season, some cookies do.

 Speculoos apple tart with salted caramel sauce (makes 6 slices or one 8 inch/20 cm tart):